CSU-TAPS (Testing Ag Performance Solutions)

 2025 CSU-TAPS Competition Updates

-CSU-TAPS participants will make their corn variety, seeding rate, and crop insurance selections in April and May, and choose a soil moisture probe.
 Participants could begin making marketing decisions on March 28.
 Planting for the 2025 field is anticipated for early May.

 Irrigation season will open in June.
-Early on, teams could irrigate 1x/week, up to 1 inch, in increments of 0.05”.
+Early on, teams can irrigate 1x/week, up to 1 inch, in increments of 0.05”.
 Teams will make Nitrogen (N) decisions through the summer.
 All decisions are implemented by CSU staff on their plots in the competition field.

 We will host a Field Day in late July—watch for the date to be announced—at the ARDEC South CSU-TAPS field site.

 Harvest day will be this fall, and crop marketing will end November 28.
 After harvest, the CSU-TAPS team will begin data analysis to determine winners.
+The 2025 CSU-TAPS Banquet will be held January 10, 2026, where the winners will be announced.

 CSU-TAPS Field Conditions